 The Commission on Devolution in Wales (often referred to as 'the Silk Commission', after its chair, Paul Silk KBC) was established as a result of a commitment made in the UK Government’s Coalition Agreement.

 The Commission was launched on 11 October 2011, with the support of the Welsh Government and the three opposition parties in the National Assembly for Wales.
 It was asked to consider how the scope of devolution might be changed to better serve the people of Wales.

-In 'Powers for a purpose - Towards a Lasting Devolution Settlement for Wales' (the so-called St David's Day Agreement) the UK's Coalition Government set out a series of proposals in response to the Commission's second report.
-They include adopting a reserved powers model of devolution in Wales, the devolution of more powers to Wales and a commitment relating to maintaining funding for Wales above a certain level (funding floor).
+The UK's coalition Government set out a series of proposals in response to the Commission's second report.
+This is known as the St David’s Day process.
+They included adopting a reserved powers model of devolution in Wales, the devolution of more powers to Wales and a commitment relating to maintaining funding for Wales above a certain level (funding floor).

 Many of proposals made in the first and second Silk Commission reports have been implemented by the Wales Acts 2014 and 2017.
 Further details of which are set out below.